boustrophedon/taskerizer/README.md

 ## Tradeoffs

 The biggest tradeoff in using such a simple CRDT is that it doesn't support modifications.
 In order to modify a task, you have to remove it and then add a modified one.
-This is fine if you only do it once, but if you do it a lot then you end up with a lot of unnecessary network traffic upon sync. (this can be alleviated using local compaction before sending)
+This is fine if you only do it once, but if you do it a lot then you end up with a lot of unnecessary network traffic upon sync. (this can be alleviated using local compaction before sending) Additionally, the current task is not preserved across the network when doing modifications.

+Additionally, as mentioned above, we need a reliable network transport with exactly-once, in-order delivery.
+If, as above, we do have an add and remove message out of causal order, then in the U-Set CRDT we end up with replicas in different states after synchronization: one has the added item and one doesn't.
+The exactly-once part is necessary only if the duplicates are sent out of order: e.g. add, remove, duplicate add.
+But in this situation the duplicate add is delivered out of causal order, so in the end duplicates are fine as long as they are received in causal order.

+We use http for transport so everything is fine.

 ## Network sync api specification